-Atheopaganism was initially conceptualized by me, Mark Green*.
-I am a lifelong atheist, and have never–even for a second–had reason to doubt that point of view.
-However, I find that most outspoken atheists err seriously in their understanding of the function and value of religious practice in building community, inculcating values and gratitude, and otherwise enriching a human life.
+Atheopaganism is a Pagan religious path initially conceptualized by me, Mark Green*.
+I am a lifelong atheist, and have never had reason to doubt that point of view, but I find that most outspoken atheists err seriously in their understanding of the function and value of religious practice in building community, inculcating values and gratitude, and otherwise enriching a human life.

 For many years, I was active in celebrating the turning of the seasons with members of the Pagan community, the values of which resonated with my own.
 However, there came a point where I could no longer remain silent in the face of the credulity with which many in those circles approached their religion, believing their gods to exist in a literal sense rather than as meaningful metaphors.
 Even to the point of using “the will of the gods” to excuse dysfunctional and unethical behavior, in some cases.